Robert Con Davis-Undiano

 University of Oklahoma

-Latin American Literature Today is published with the support of the Program for the Translation of Chilean Works Abroad, sponsored by the Cultural Affairs Division of the Ministry of Foreign Affairs of Chile.
+Latin American Literature Today is a proud recipient of the 2021 Whiting Literary Magazine Prize in the digital category, and is published with the support of World Literature Today; the Department of Modern Languages, Literatures, and Linguistics of the University of Oklahoma; and the Program for the Translation of Chilean Works Abroad, sponsored by the Cultural Affairs Division of the Ministry of Foreign Affairs of Chile.